Blog

 ShadCN Tooltips: Where is the TooltipProvider?

-I’ve been using shadcn/ui’s Tooltip and built a wrapper called Tooltipable.
+I have been using shadcn/ui’s Tooltip and built a wrapper called <Tooltipable>.
 It just makes using tooltips easier without repeating the same boilerplate.

 import { Tooltipable } from "@/components/ui/tooltipable";